BillyRuffian/chutney/README.md

 ## Notes

-Chutney 3+ (in beta) has replaced its direct dependency on Cucumber and instead uses the excellent [cuke_modeller](https://github.com/enkessler/cuke_modeler) to parse your feature files.
+Chutney 3+ has replaced its direct dependency on Cucumber and instead uses the excellent [cuke_modeller](https://github.com/enkessler/cuke_modeler) to parse your feature files.